Thelastpoet/bob-ai/readme.txt

 * OpenAI Terms of Use: https://openai.com/policies/terms-of-use
 * OpenAI Privacy Policy: https://openai.com/policies/privacy-policy

 Please note that the use of this external service is necessary for the proper functioning of the plugin, and the data transmitted is solely used to generate relevant content for your article.
 We take your data privacy seriously and make every effort to protect your information.
-If you have any concerns or questions, please don't hesitate to contact us.

 == Frequently Asked Questions ==